Generic selectors

 The second argument used against marrying an unbeliever is usually along the lines of:

-2 CORINTHIANS 6:14-18 Do not be unequally yoked with unbelievers.
-For what do righteousness and lawlessness have in common?
-And what fellowship does light have with darkness?
-15 And what union does Christ have with Belial?
-Or what part does a believer have with an unbeliever?
-16 And what agreement is there between a temple of God and idols?
-For you are a temple of the living God, exactly as God said: “I will dwell in them and walk in them; and I will be their God, and they shall be My people.
-17 Therefore, come out from the midst of them and be separate,” says the Lord, “and touch not the unclean, and I will receive you; 18 And I shall be a Father to you, and you shall be My sons and daughters,” says the Lord Almighty.
+2 CORINTHIANS 6:14-18 Do not be unequally yoked together with unbelievers.
+For what fellowship has righteousness with lawlessness?
+And what communion has light with darkness?
+15 And what accord has Christ with Belial?
+Or what part has a believer with an unbeliever?
+16 And what agreement has the temple of God with idols?
+For you are the temple of the living God.
+As God has said: “I will dwell in them And walk among them.
+I will be their God, And they shall be My people.”
+17 Therefore “Come out from among them And be separate, says the Lord.
+Do not touch what is unclean, And I will receive you.”
+18 “I will be a Father to you, And you shall be My sons and daughters, Says the LORD Almighty.”

 Specifically, Paul is talking about those who live righteously (God’s “sons and daughters”—verse 18) engaging with those who are utterly lawless.
 He makes the point by comparing Christ and Satan (Belial).
-So, to claim that Paul’s statement, “Do not be unequally yoked with unbelievers” applies to marriage is not only out of context, but is completely contrary to any marriage covenant with vows of love, faithfulness, and trust—even believers should not be unequally yoked.
+So, to claim that Paul’s statement, “Do not be unequally yoked with unbelievers” applies to marriage is not only out of context, but is completely contrary to ANY marriage covenant with vows of love, faithfulness, and trust—even believers should not be unequally yoked.

 The reality is that the Bible never forbids a believer marrying an unbeliever except the obvious unions such as to an atheist (God-hater), Satanist, lawless criminal, etc. To the contrary, Christ and Paul were seemingly more concerned about the temptations of sexual immorality for those who found it difficult to remain chaste (see the discussion on 1 Corinthians 7) as evidenced by the fact that they never forbid marrying an unbeliever.
 Which is better?
 To risk sinning because of our natural, God-given sexual desires (which also rules out children) or find a suitable mate that is an unbeliever?
 While marrying outside the Body of Christ requires the believer to consider the possible negative impact the unbeliever could have on their salvation, marrying another believer has its share of issues as well.